Montreal Maroons: Success at the gate and on the ice

-For the 1926–27 season, the NHL expanded to ten teams and was divided into American and Canadian divisions.
-The Maroons finished third in the Canadian division, behind their rivals the Canadiens, with whom they now shared the Forum.
-The two teams met in the playoffs for a two-game total-goals series.
+For the 1926–27 season, the NHL expanded to 10 teams and was divided into American and Canadian divisions.
+The Maroons finished third in the Canadian Division, behind their rivals the Canadiens, with whom they now shared the Forum.
+The two teams met in the playoffs for a two-game, total-goals series.
 The Forum was packed with 11,000 fans, in a building whose capacity was listed at 10,000, to watch the Canadiens defeat the defending Stanley Cup champions.
-The Maroons also participated in another moment of hockey history when, on November 26, 1926, they were the competition in the New York Rangers' NHL debut game.
+The Maroons also participated in another moment of ice hockey history when, on November 26, 1926, they were the competition in the New York Rangers' NHL debut game.

-The Maroons got revenge on the Canadiens in the 1927–28 season, by eliminating them in the semi-finals of the playoffs.
-The Maroons then met the New York Rangers for the Stanley Cup, but lost the series three games to two.
-Because the circus occupied Madison Square Garden, all five games were played at the Forum.
+The Maroons got revenge on the Canadiens in the 1927–28 season, by eliminating them in the semifinals of the playoffs.
+The Maroons then met the New York Rangers for the 1928 Stanley Cup Final, but lost the series 3–2.
+Because the Ringling Bros. and Barnum & Bailey Circus occupied Madison Square Garden, all five games were played at the Forum.

-The 1928–29 season was an oddly bad season for the Maroons, as they finished last in the Canadian division.
-However, they rebounded in the 1929–30 season, by finishing first.
+The 1928–29 season was an oddly bad season for the Maroons, as they finished last in the Canadian Division.
+However, they rebounded the following season by finishing first.
 During these years, the Maroons were led by one of the most feared forward lines in the early NHL years, the "S Line", consisting of Hooley Smith, Babe Siebert and Nels Stewart, which was also one of the most penalized.

 In the 1929–30 season, Dunc Munro was signed as player-coach of the team.
-It was during this season, that Clint Benedict of the Maroons became the first goaltender in NHL history to wear a mask, when he donned one to protect a broken nose.
-Although the Maroons finished first in the Canadian Division, they were eliminated in the first round of the playoffs by the Boston Bruins.
+It was during this season, that Clint Benedict of the Maroons became the first goaltender in NHL history to wear a mask when he donned one to protect a broken nose.
+Although the Maroons finished first in the Canadian Division, they were eliminated in the semifinals by the Boston Bruins.

-For the 1930–31 season, Stewart again led his team in goals and points, but the Maroons only finished third in the Canadian division, and were eliminated easily in the first round of the playoffs by the New York Rangers.
+For the 1930–31 season, Stewart again led his team in goals and points, but the Maroons only finished third in the Canadian Division, and were eliminated easily in the first round of the playoffs by the New York Rangers.

 The Maroons made it into the playoffs of the 1931–32 season, by finishing five points ahead of the New York Americans.
-Montreal defeated Detroit in the opening round, but lost the semi-final match against the Toronto Maple Leafs.
+Montreal defeated the Detroit Falcons in the first round, but lost the semifinals against the Toronto Maple Leafs.

-The Maroons finished the 1932–33 season in second place in the Canadian division and even had three of the top six players in league points.
-However, Montreal was eliminated in the first round of the playoffs by Detroit.
+The Maroons finished the 1932–33 season in second place in the Canadian Division and even had three of the top six players in league points.
+However, Montreal was eliminated in the first round of the playoffs by the Detroit Red Wings.

-In the playoffs of the 1933–34 season, the Chicago Black Hawks eliminated both Montreal teams, first defeating the Canadiens, then upsetting the Maroons in the semi-finals.
+In the playoffs of the 1933–34 season, the Chicago Black Hawks eliminated both Montreal teams, first defeating the Canadiens, then upsetting the Maroons in the semifinals.

-In 1935, Leo Dandurand, owner of the Montreal Canadiens, sold that team to Canadian Arena Company, (Ernest Savard, Louis Gelinas and Maurice Forget), which also owned the Montreal Maroons, for $165,000.
+In 1935, Leo Dandurand, owner of the Montreal Canadiens, sold the team to Canadian Arena Company (Ernest Savard, Louis Gelinas and Maurice Forget), which also owned the Montreal Maroons, for $165,000.